Keyboard shortcuts

 }

-// Outside: Another team/service owns this
+// Outside: Another team/vendor owns this

 PaymentGateway = system "Payment Gateway"